 People who consume large amounts of fermented products, honey, raw garlic, cabbage, grape fruit seed extract, and oils of certain herbs are at a significantly high risk for a probiotic deficiency.
 These products act as natural antibiotics which fight off bacterial infections however too much of an antibiotic can weaken your body’s natural immune system actually causing it to become even more susceptible to bacterial infection and viruses.

 People who have recently undergone surgery that requires an antibiotic as part of their medication schedule are also highly susceptible to deficiencies in probiotic levels.
-After the successful completion of your antibiotic regimen you should consult with your doctor to see if you may need to supplement with different forms of probiotics in order to rejuvenate your natural immune defense back to its correct levels.
+After the successful completion of your antibiotic regimen, you should consult with your doctor to see if you may need to supplement with different forms of probiotics to rejuvenate your natural immune defense back to its correct levels.

-A probiotic deficiency can be diagnosed under many forms.
+A probiotic deficiency can be diagnosed with many forms.
 Most of the common symptoms associated with a deficiency in probiotics within your body are constipation, bad breath, chronic diarrhea, and excessive gas.
-These symptoms are all related to your gastrointestinal tract, there are other symptoms associated with a probiotic deficiency that do not relate gastrointestinal issues.
+These symptoms are all related to your gastrointestinal tract; there are other symptoms associated with a probiotic deficiency that do not relate to gastrointestinal issues.